renovatebot/renovate/docs/usage/nuget.md

 #### v3 feed URL not ending with index.json

-If a `v3` feed URL does not end with `index.json`, you must specify the version explicitely.
+If a `v3` feed URL does not end with `index.json`, you must specify the version explicitly.

 - If the feed is defined in a `NuGet.config` file set the `protocolVersion` attribute to `3`: